PLANNING FOR A LARGE HIKURANGI SUBDUCTION ZONE EARTHQUAKE AND TSUNAMI

-Scenario-based planning is a common approach used by emergency planners when writing response plans.
+Scenario-based planning is a common approach used by emergency planners when response planning.
 It is important to note however that the magnitude 8.9 scenario, whilst scientifically credible, is one of many possibilities- scientists cannot predict when or how any real event will occur.